Photon-Pressure with an Effective Negative Mass Microwave Mode: Abstract

 \section{Abstract}

 Harmonic oscillators belong to the most fundamental concepts in physics and are central to many current research fields such as circuit QED, cavity optomechanics and photon-pressure systems.
-Here, we engineer an effective negative mass harmonic oscillator mode in a superconducting microwave LC circuit and couple it via photon-pressure to a second low-frequency circuit.
-We demonstrate that the effective negative mass leads to an inversion of dynamical backaction and to sideband-cooling of the low-frequency circuit by a blue-detuned pump field, naturally explained by the inverted energy ladder of the negative mass oscillator.
+Here, we engineer a microwave mode in a superconducting LC circuit that mimics the dynamics of a negative mass oscillator, and couple it via photon-pressure to a second low-frequency circuit.
+We demonstrate that the effective negative mass dynamics lead to an inversion of dynamical backaction and to sideband-cooling of the low-frequency circuit by a blue-detuned pump field, which can be intuitively understood by the inverted energy ladder of a negative mass oscillator.